 Weathering the Emotional Storm of Separation

 When your husband moves out, it’s not just your legal rights that are impacted—your emotions are in turmoil too.
-It’s easy to get caught up in the practicalities of separation.
+It’s easy to get caught up in the practicalities of separation agreement.
 But neglecting your emotional well-being can make this already difficult time even harder.

 - Acknowledge your feelings: Allow yourself to grieve, feel angry, or experience emotions that arise.
 Don’t suppress them.